xapi-project/xen-api/doc/content/design/pool-certificates.md

 | Default Bundle  | /etc/stunnel/xapi-stunnel-ca-bundle.pem | no       | Bundle of certificates that hosts use to verify appliances (in particular WLB), this is kept in sync with "Trusted Default"
 | Pool Bundle     | /etc/stunnel/xapi-pool-ca-bundle.pem    | no       | Bundle of certificates that hosts use to verify other hosts on pool communications, this is kept in sync with "Trusted Pool"

-And this part is improved and updated in a later design described in [trusted-certificates.md](https://github.com/xapi-project/xen-api/blob/master/doc/content/design/trusted-certificates.md).
+And this part is improved and described in a later design described in [trusted-certificates.md](https://github.com/xapi-project/xen-api/blob/master/doc/content/design/trusted-certificates.md).

 ## Cryptography of certificates